On the derived category of the Iwahori-Hecke algebra: Smooth representations and modules over the Iwahori-Hecke algebra

 (b) Recall that an L-parameter for $G$ that is trivial on inertia is a $\check G$-conjugacy class $[\phi,N]$ of $(\phi,N)\in X_{\check G}(C)$ with $\phi$ semi-simple.
 We write $S_{[\phi,N]}=C_{[\phi,N]}/C^\circ_{[\phi,N]}$ for the quotient of the centralizer of $(\phi,N)$ by its connected component of the identity.
-By the classification of Kazhdan-Lusztig \cite[Theorem 7.12]{KL} the irreducible representations in ${\rm Rep}^IG$ (respectively the simple objects in $\Hcal_G\text{-mod}$) are in bijection\footnote{At least for classical groups this is true.
-Otherwise one needs to add an assumption on the representation $\rho$.} with pairs $([\phi,N],\rho)$, where $[\phi,N]$ is an L-parameter and $\rho$ is an irreducible representation of $S_{[\phi,N]}$.
+By the classification of Kazhdan-Lusztig \cite[Theorem 7.12]{KL} the irreducible representations in ${\rm Rep}^IG$ (respectively the simple objects in $\Hcal_G\text{-mod}$) are in bijection with pairs $([\phi,N],\rho)$, where $[\phi,N]$ is an L-parameter and $\rho$ runs through a certain set of irreducible representation of $S_{[\phi,N]}$.
 This parametrization depends on an additional choice that corresponds to the choice of a Whittaker datum $(\mathbb{B},\psi)$.
 More precisely, the classification in \cite{KL} (which in the case of $\GL_n$ coincides with the Bernstein-Zelevinsky classification \cite{BernsteinZele}) associates to $([\phi,N],\rho)$ an indecomposable representation (respectively Hecke module) $\pi^\psi_{[\phi,N],\rho}$ which has a unique irreducible quotient.
 Conjecture \ref{mainconjecture} should have the following relation with this classification.
-Given $[\phi,N]$ let us write for the locally closed subscheme whose $C$-valued points are given by those $(\phi',N')$ such that $[\phi,N]$ is the $\check G$-conjugacy class of $(\phi'^{\rm ss},N)$, where $\phi'^{\rm ss}$ is the semi-simplification of $\phi'$.
-Moreover, we denote by its Zariski closure.
-We assume that $\phi$ is regular semi-simple.
-Given an irreducible representation $\rho$ of $S_{[\phi,N]}$ on a finite dimensional $C$-vector space, we can use $\rho$ to define a $\check G$-equivariant coherent sheaf which hence defines a coherent sheaf $\mathcal{F}_{[\phi,N],\rho}$ on the closed substack We then expect that the conjectured functor $R_G$ has the property
+For simplicity we only treat the case of regular semi-simple $\phi$, the general case seems to be much more involved.